 Switch

-The switch statement in the VIL template language is for (dynamically) mapping configuration elements to artifact elements rather than for influencing the control flow (as it is the case for the alternative statement).
+The switch expression in the VIL template language is for (dynamically) mapping configuration elements to artifact elements rather than for influencing the control flow (as it is the case for the alternative statement).
 However, in case of larger mappings with (more or less) static content, we suggest using a map variable (see Section 3.1.5.4).

 The (return) type of an alternative is either the common type of all cases or Any.
 The return value of an alternative is determined by the last statement executed in the alternative selected by the (condition) expression.